The Renewable Energy Law Review: Russia

 The main market participants remain the same.

-AO VetroOGK, a structure controlled by the State Atomic Energy Corporation (Rosatom), is currently implementing wind power projects awarded previously and has stated that its total investments in wind projects in Russia may exceed US$1,300 million.
+AO VetroOGK, a structure controlled by the State Atomic Energy Corporation (Rosatom), won a 2020 tender for wind power.
+It is also currently implementing wind power projects awarded previously.
 The technology for the projects will be provided by Dutch manufacturer Lagerwey.

 The policy and regulatory framework